Umr-e-Lahaasil Ka Haasil

 Umr-e-Lahaasil Ka Haasil is a collection of a poetry and prose book.
-It is authored by Haider Qureshi a Pakistani poet, writer and journalist.
-The book comprises four published poetry books, titled ' Sulgate Khwaab, Umr-e-Guraizan, Muhabbat Kei Phool, Dua-e-Dil and fifth unpublished poetry book, ' Dard Samunder.
-In prose comprises these books, 'Roshni Ki Basharat, Qissay Kahanian, Meri Muhabbatein, Soo-e-Hijaaz, Khati Meethi Yaadein and one collection on Inshiye 'Faasiley Qurbatein.
+It is authored by Haider Qureshi, a Pakistani poet, writer and journalist.
+The book comprises four published poetry books, titled ' Sulaghtey Khwaab, Umr-e-Guraizan, Muhabbat Kei Phool, Dua-e-Dil and fifth unpublished poetry book, 'Dard Samunder.
+In prose, it comprises these books, 'Roshni Ki Basharat, Qissay Kahanian, Meri Muhabbatein, Soo-e-Hijaaz, Khati Meethi Yaadein and one collection on Inshiye 'Faasiley Qurbatein.

 Summary

-Haider Qureshi's poetry is basically on the theme of love and affection but his some nazms are on different topics, as like on corrent issues of the globe, history and mythologies.
-Qureshi has also written heart touching Mahiyas, a form of the Urdu poetry.
+Haider Qureshi's poetry is basically on the theme of love and affection but his some nazms are on diverse topics, including current global issues, history and mythologies.
+Qureshi has also written Mahiyas, a form of the Urdu poetry.

 In prose, the second part of the book, Qureshi expresses his emotions, views and feelings.
 His work of prose and poetry is based on the universe, human being, God, soul and cultures.
-In his short stories, he speaks about the oil-driven wars imposed by western world and rich and poor.
-He has also written his impressions in his autobiography.
+In his short stories, he speaks about the oil-driven wars imposed by western world and about the rich and the poor.
+He has also written an autobiography.

-Qureshi's literary work one can easily admire and praise.